The 30 Best Female-Led Horror Films of All Time

 The Cat and the Canary (1927)

 An early entry in Universal’s canon of horror films, The Cat and the Canary is a spritely, engaging silent horror flick that has defined much of the genre since: blending expressionism with light humor, a darkened mansion where horror exists around every corner, and a woman who survives it all.
 The film centers around the death of Cyrus West, who decides that his will should be read 20 years after his demise.
 Twenty years later, his living descendants (a couple of nieces and nephews) come to the reading of his will, and it’s his niece Annabelle (a great Laura La Plante) who inherits the fortune.
 But it comes with a price.
 To gain these riches, she must be deemed sane by a doctor, and of course things go awry.
 Don’t let the fact that this is a silent film scare you away.
-Director Paul Leni and his collaborators create a film that sparkling with artistry and a pleasure to watch.
+Director Paul Leni and his collaborators create a film that’s sparkling with artistry and a pleasure to watch.

 Cat People (1942)